Piping and plumbing fitting: Mechanical fittings

-Crimped or pressed fittings
+Pressed or crimped fittings

 Crimped or pressed connections to use special fittings permanently attached to tubing with a powered crimper.
 The fittings, manufactured with a pre-installed sealant or O-ring, slide over the tubing to be connected.
 High pressure is used to deform the fitting and compress the sealant against the inner tubing, creating a leakproof seal.

 The advantages of this method are durability, speed, neatness, and safety.
-Some crimped fittings are designed to be used with copper tubing without requiring flux or filler metal.
 The connection can be made even when the tubing is wet.
-Although crimped fittings are suitable for drinking water pipes and other hot-and-cold systems (including central heating), they are substantially more expensive than sweated fittings.
+Crimped fittings are suitable for drinking water pipes and other hot-and-cold systems (including central heating).
+They are more expensive than sweated fittings.

 Press fittings with either V and M profile (or contour) in stainless steel, carbon steel, and copper are trendy in Europe, and several manufacturers such as Viega, Geberit, Swiss Fittings, and ISOTUBI, distribute proprietary systems of press fittings.
 Compared to other connection types, press fittings have the advantages of installation speed and safety.
-Pressing a stainless steel fitting can be completed within 5 seconds with the correct equipment.
+Pressing a stainless steel fitting can be completed within five seconds with the correct equipment.
 Primary pressing of fittings to pipes or other fittings is performed using electrically powered press equipment, but mechanically driven press equipment is also available.
+Swiss Fittings is legally protected the German Brand "Pressfittings aus Edelstahl" in the USA.

-Most of the major brands have a plastic slip on the end of the press fittings allowing a simple identification whether a press fitting has securely been installed.
-Installation does not use welding; press fittings with appropriate and region-specific certification may be used for gas lines.
+Press fittings of some major brands carry a plastic slip around the sleeves on each end of the fitting which falls off when the fitting has been compressed.
+This allows for a simple identification whether a press fitting has securely been installed.

+Press fittings with appropriate and region-specific certification may be used for gas lines.
 Stainless steel and carbon steel press fittings can withstand up to 16 bars of pressure.

 A disadvantage of press fittings is the dead space between the pipe and the fitting, which can possibly rule out use for beverage and food applications.